 I have learned over the years that when I explain the bank's point of view and reasoning for our interest in supporting your business through good times AND BAD TIMES that my relationship with business customers is much more open, productive, and successful.

-Think of us as a resource
+Think of Us as a Resource

 As your business evolves and matures, it needs different resources at different stages.
 If we understand your situation, we can better serve your company in a variety of ways:

 - Experience and Expertise.
 You are an expert in your industry and your business.
 We don't claim to have more expertise in your arena.
 However, we have had the pleasure to work with countless businesses over decades and may have encountered a similar snag or opportunity before.
-I or one of my colleagues may be able to point you toward a solution to consider based on our experience with lots of businesses in a variety of industries over the years.
+I, or one of my colleagues, may be able to point you toward a solution to consider based on our experience with lots of businesses in a variety of industries over the years.
 Why not take advantage of that knowledge base?

 - Networking Connections.
-Thanks to our conversations with business owners throughout Dane County, we may know an influencer or another business who would make a great connection for you.
+Thanks to our conversations with business owners throughout Dane County, we may know an influencer or another business that would make a great connection for you.
 We love introducing our customers to others with similar missions, complementary goals, or supportive mindsets.
 While we often suggest such introductions, don't be afraid to ask!
 Let us know there's a certain type of person or business you'd like to get in touch with; we might be able to help.

 - Product Knowledge.
 If we understand your story and your business well, we might be able to recommend a non-traditional product that would work better for you.
 I have a coworker who has been working with a business owner for a long time and really understands the ins-and-outs of his company.
 My coworker recently suggested a different type of loan program that was specific to certain types of real estate.
 Participating in this program generated one extra piece of paperwork – one piece of paper! – but saved the business significant money.
 We might have options that are even better than what you're asking for.

-Think of us as an advocate
+Think of Us as an Advocate